villhei/elixirtut/README.md

 * When introducing functions, we use a notation `fun_name/1` where 1 indicates the number of parameters accepted by that function
 * This material follows the conventions from [Elixir style guide](https://github.com/niftyn8/elixir_style_guide)

+[lambda] Paragraphs marked with the lambda symbol contain key functional programming concepts that, apply to also many otherlanguages in addition to Elixir.

 ### Hello Elixir!